What is Fiedler’s Contingency Theory of Leadership?

 - It has an intuitive appeal as the right leader can choose the best style to lead their followers.

-- It is simple to understand as leaders must evaluate the situation and apply the correct leadership style.
+- It is simple to understand that leaders must evaluate the situation and apply the correct leadership style.

 - Leaders can not change their leadership styles in different situations.